puneet-ekline/ekline-kubernetes-website/content/en/docs/setup/production-environment/tools/kubeadm/kubelet-integration.md

 systemctl daemon-reload && systemctl restart kubelet
 ```

-If the reload and restart are successful, the normal `kubeadm init` workflow continues.
+If the reload and restart are successful, the standard `kubeadm init` workflow continues.

 ### Workflow when using `kubeadm join`